wawanwidiantara/coretax-extension/README.md

 This runs the Vite dev server with Hot Module Replacement (HMR).
 Changes to the popup and content scripts will update automatically.

----

-## ⚠️ Disclaimer
+## ⚠️ Liability Limitation

-**CoreTax Assist** is an open-source project created by an independent developer.

-* **Unofficial:** This project is **NOT** affiliated with, endorsed by, or connected to the Directorate General of Taxes (DJP), the Ministry of Finance, or any government body.
-* **Privacy:** This extension runs locally in your browser.
-It does not transmit your tax data to any third-party servers.
-* **Use at your own risk:** While we strive for accuracy, the author is not responsible for any errors in tax calculation or submission.
-Always verify your data before final submission.
+**Use at your own risk.**
+This software is provided "as is," without warranty of any kind.
+The authors are not responsible for any errors in your tax reporting.
+Always verify the calculations produced by this tool against your official records.

+By using this tool, you acknowledge that you are simply using a glorified calculator and file renamer, and not "hacking" anything.